How to add live chat to Squarespace (and manage it without losing your mind)

 Squarespace doesn’t include live chat.
 There’s no built-in widget, no native chat feature, and nothing in the Squarespace editor that lets visitors message you in real time.
 If you want live chat on your Squarespace site, you need a third-party tool.

-Here’s how to add live chat to a Squarespace site, set it up for team use, and avoid the common trap of creating another inbox nobody checks.
+Here’s how to add live chat to a Squarespace site, which tools are worth considering, and how to set it up for team use without creating another inbox nobody checks.

 Why Squarespace sites need live chat